 Social Studies: Compare the soup- or stew-like dishes that are eaten by different families.
 What ingredients are common to many families and which ingredients are specific to individual families?
 Have children interview the "cook" in their families about how soup or stew or gumbo is made.
+If possible, invite families to share their favorite soups (homemade or pre-made) with the class for students to try different types.

-Writing: Help children write their own recipe for a silly soup or "gumbo."
+Writing: Help children write their own recipe for a silly or realistic soup or "gumbo."
+Children can sketch or draw along with each step.